Hill 16: History

 In the mid-1990s, the GAA came up with a masterplan to rebuild the whole stadium.
 It was envisaged that Hill 16 would be replaced with an all-seater stand; however, this idea met with opposition from supporters of Dublin.
 Dublin fans have adopted Hill 16 as a spiritual home over the years.
 On matchdays the hill is often a sea of blue and navy and has been said to be intimidating to opposition players.
 Plans were also hindered by the presence of the nearby railway line and the fact that the GAA does not own any of the land behind Croke Park.
 The plans were redrawn and a new – terraced – area built at a cost of €25 million to replace the old Nally Stand – named after Pat Nally – and Hill 16.
 The new Railway End, which includes Hill 16 and the Nally terrace, is capable of holding more than 13,000 spectators.

 In 2006, the Hill was renamed Dineen Hill 16 in honour of Frank Dineen, who purchased the grounds for the GAA in 1908.

 From 2007–2009, Croke Park temporarily hosted association football and rugby union matches while the bodies overseeing these sports redeveloped their own stadium on the Southside of the city.
 This was agreed with the GAA so as to prevent Irish national teams having to play their games in England.
 For most of the international association football matches, temporary seating was added to comply with the rules of that sport's governing body.
 At every association football game at the stadium, seats were either added to the Hill or it remained closed (despite UEFA regulations allowing terraces to be used for friendly games).
-Since the redevelopment of the IRFU-owned stadium at Lansdowne Road, the usage of the stadium for association football and rugby union matches has ceased.
+Since the redevelopment of the IRFU-owned stadium at Lansdowne Road, the usage of the stadium for association football and rugby union matches ceased for a number of years.
+However, in 2024, Leinster Rugby will play home matches at the ground due to regenerative works on the RDS Arena.